 - 1. M.A.
-Psychological Science students must take the following required courses: - PSY 5810 Research Statistics and Methodology I (4 credits) - PSY 5820 Research Statistics and Methodology II (4 credits) - PSY 5830 Applied Multivariate Techniques I (3 credits) - PSY 6030 Research Practicum (3 credits) - PSY 7000 Master's Thesis (6 credits total) - PSY 6430 Contemporary Issues in Psychology (1 credit each; completed in 4 different semesters for a total of 4 credits) - 2.
+Psychological Science students must take the following required courses: - PSY 5810 Research Statistics and Methodology I (4 credits) - PSY 5820 Research Statistics and Methodology II (4 credits) - PSY 5830 Applied Multivariate Techniques I (3 credits) - PSY 6030 Research Practicum (3 credits) - PSY 7000 Master's Thesis (6 credits; credits are completed in 1 semester or across more than 1 semester) - PSY 6430 Contemporary Issues in Psychology (1 credit each; completed in 4 different semesters for a total of 4 credits) - 2.
 M.A.
-Psychological Science students must take at least two of the following core content courses (3 credits each): - PSY 6100 Developmental Psychology - PSY 6110 Cognition
+Psychological Science students must take at least two of the following core content courses (3 credits each):

+- PSY 6100 Developmental Psychology

+- PSY 6110 Cognition

-- PSY 6120 Neuroscience - PSY 6130 Social Psychology - PSY 6140 Personality - 3.
-Two additional courses are required.
-They may be taken from the Core Content Courses listed above and/or from the following elective courses (3 credits each): - PSY 5210 Biopsychosocial Aspects of Aging - PSY 6160 Biopsychosocial Aspects of Trauma - PSY 5840 Methods and Design for Analyzing Change - PSY 5860 Reproducible Research (not currently offered) - PSY 6150 Psychology and Law (not currently offered) - PSY 6813 Advanced Research Design and Statistical Methods Seminar (Special Topics)
+- PSY 6120 Neuroscience

+- PSY 6130 Social Psychology

+- PSY 6140 Personality

+- 3. Two additional courses are required.
+They may be taken from the Core Content Courses listed above and/or from the following elective courses (3 credits each):

+- PSY 5210 Biopsychosocial Aspects of Aging

+- PSY 6160 Biopsychosocial Aspects of Trauma

+- PSY 5840 Methods and Design for Analyzing Change

+- PSY 5860 Reproducible Research (not currently offered)

+- PSY 6150 Psychology and Law (not currently offered)

+- PSY 6480 Selected Topics in Psychology (not currently offered)

+- PSY 6813 Advanced Research Design and Statistical Methods Seminar (Special Topics)

 The M.A.
 Psychology Program in Psychological Science requires a minimum of 36 credits.
-Talk with your mentor to pick the most appropriate courses and talk with Andrea Williams to find out when those courses may be offered.
+Talk with your mentor to select the most appropriate courses and contact Andrea Williams to find out when those courses may be offered.